 • Queen's has an undergraduate research program called USSRF.
 Each department receives an allocation of USSRFs each year.
 Same deadlines as for USRA, see above.

 • Charles Allan Thompson Research Award: similar to an NSERC USRA, but international students are eligible and will have higher priority since they are not eligible for the USRA program.
-The deadline is typically in early March.
+Deadline: March 4, 2025.

-• Queen’s Summer Work Experience Program: faculty members sometimes fund research projects for undergraduate students through SWEP, so check the list of SWEP positions for next summer, which will be posted in December, with an application deadline in February (2025 dates tbd).
+• Queen’s Summer Work Experience Program (SWEP): faculty members sometimes fund research projects for undergraduate students through SWEP, so check the list of SWEP positions for next summer -- they have been posted since December 16, 2024 on MyCareer, and the application deadline is February 13

 • Mitacs Accelerate: these are industrial research internships where undergraduate or graduate students spend about half the time at the university and half the time at an eligible company, non-profit or municipal partner organization, working on the same research project.
 Each 4 month internship unit requires a faculty supervisor and $7,500 in co-funding from the partner organization that is matched 1:1 by Mitacs.
-Fall 2024 update: Mitacs has imposed a limit on Mitacs Accelerate internships that Queen's can submit, and that limit has been nearly reached already.
 Mitacs contact: Kristin.
 No deadlines.

 • Women in Engineering Summer Research Grants: these are smaller grants, one per undergraduate program.
 Information will be distributed through the departments closer to summer or email Heidi Ploeg, the Queen’s Chair for Women in Engineering.